raaulc/rahulmns/README.md

 <h2 align="center">About me</h2>
 <p align="center">
     Hello, my name is Rahul Rathod.
 My pronouns are he/him/his.
 I'm an iOS Developer having more than 10 years of experience in swift, Right now working with M&S London.
 I have Developed native iOS apps ranging from simple education apps to Retail and Event Apps with millions of user-base, high-end secure enterprise apps.
 Always working towards clean code, intuitive user experience, data security.
-I am striving to keep me up with new technologies.

-?
-Message me on <a href="https://www.linkedin.com/in/raaulc/">LinkedIn</a> or <a href="https://twitter.com/rahul_code">Twitter</a>.
+I am striving to keep me up with new technologies.Message me on <a href="https://www.linkedin.com/in/raaulc/">LinkedIn</a> or <a href="https://twitter.com/rahul_code">Twitter</a>.
 </p>

 <!-- <hr />